 “A hero is someone who has given their life to something bigger than oneself."

-Campbell studied science and math at Dartmouth before transferring to Columbia to pursue the humanities.
+Before transferring to Columbia, Campbell studied science and math at Dartmouth to pursue the humanities.
 He earned his Bachelor’s in English and his Master’s in medieval literature.
 Throughout his reading, writing, and travel, he hoped to help others see that “myth is a reflection of the one sublime adventure of life and then to breathe new life into it.”

 After spending time abroad for two years, Campbell returned to Columbia and sought faculty support for his growing interests in Sanskrit, modern art, and medieval literature.
 The faculty at the time preferred Campbell to stay in his lane and continue his projected course of study instead of pursuing Sanskrit.
-Knowing he could not do that, he opted out of pursuing his PhD.
+Knowing he could not do that, he opted out of pursuing his Ph.D.

-He later acknowledges his method of independent scholarship actually helped him develop and hone his sense of artistic observation.
+He later acknowledges his method of independent scholarship helped him develop and hone his sense of artistic observation.
 This independent scholarship includes an unending curiosity and a life of voracious reading.

 Two weeks after he returned home from traveling abroad, the stock market crashed and launched the country into a devastating economic depression.
-Despite having very little money and no job, Joseph Campbell entered into one of the richest times of his life.
+Despite having very little money and no job, Joseph Campbell entered one of the wealthiest times of his life.
 His wealth came in the form of an abundant feast of reading: